CouncilofLorien/counciloflorien.github.io/index.md

 ## USING THIS WEBSITE

 This website provides a collection of _MECCG_ rules and rulings.
 It is meant to be searched in order to find the relevant rules on a given topic.
+The search only includes:

+ - The original rulebooks and rule inserts
+ - Collected Rulings File 15
-Only the original rules, CRF 15, and the Council of Lórien tournament policy number 3 are included in the search.
+ - The Council of Lórien tournament policy number 3
+ - Cards